OfficeDev/Outlook-Add-in-LinkRevealer/README.md

 <a name="build"></a>
 ##Build and debug
-1.Open the LinkRevealer.sln file in Visual Studio.
+1. Open the LinkRevealer.sln file in Visual Studio.

-2.Press F5 to build and deploy the sample add-in and launch it in Outlook.
+2 .Press F5 to build and deploy the sample add-in

+3. When Outlook launches, select an email from your inbox

+4. Launch the add-in by selecting it from the add-in app bar

+5. When the add-in launches, it will scan the selected email message body for hyperlinks.
+Any links found will be displayed in a table in the main pane of the add-in.
+If the add-in thinks a link is suspicious, it will mark that row in the table in red.
+A suspicious link is defined as one that has a URL in the link text that does not match the URL in the actual href of the link.